Knarsdale

-Knarsdale, historically Knaresdale, is a village and former civil parish, now in the parish of Knaresdale with Kirkhaugh, in Northumberland, England about 5 mi north of Alston.
+Knarsdale, historically Knaresdale, is a village in the civil parish of Knaresdale with Kirkhaugh, in Northumberland, England about 5 mi north of Alston.
 The village takes its name from the Knarr Burn: Knarr means 'rugged rock'.
-In 1951 the parish had a population of 289.

 History

 The manor of Knarsdale was held in medieval times by the Swinburn family, and in 1313 Hugh de Swinburn was rector of Knarsdale.
 It was later held by the Wallis family, who sold it in 1730 to John Stephenson, a Newcastle merchant.
 One of the Stephenson family built Alston market cross.
 But in 1769 Knarsdale was sold to James Wallace, a distinguished lawyer.
 His son Thomas, for services to his country, was created Baron Wallace of Knarsdale.
 The family also owned Featherstone Castle, and Hodgson described Knarsdale Hall as having declined in importance — a gentleman's place of the 17th century now and for a long time since occupied by the farmer of the adjoining grounds...
 The garden walls have lost their trimness, the malt kilns and the brewhouse are gone.
 Today, however, the stone buildings on top of a high mound dominate the scene and are strongly built.
 The mullioned windows seem to have been inserted into an older hall.